laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

     <span style="color:red">

     1. Errors occur, usually from hitting the wrong place of articulation, but you can also get manner of articulation errors.
-As you get faster coordination of your articulators becomes more difficult and, without practice, your brain may direct your tongue to a "likely" place rather than the correct on.
+As you get faster, coordination of your articulators becomes more difficult and, without practice, your brain may direct your tongue to a "likely" place rather than the correct on.
     </span>

 We'll do some analysis on these one by one.